Virginia's Child Labor Laws

 If an establishment serves only beer an individual who is 18 years old may act in the capacity of a bartender.
 (3 VAC 5-50-50)

-In a store that sells alcohol to be consumed off premises (such as a grocery or convenience store), someone under 18 with a proper employment certificate can work as a clerk or cashier selling the product as long as there is an Alcohol Beverage Control (ABC) manager on duty on the premises.
-(Code of Virginia § 4.1-222 and 3 VAC 5-50-40)
+In a store that sells alcohol to be consumed off premises (such as a grocery or convenience store), someone under 18 with a proper employment certificate can work as a clerk or cashier selling the product as long as this is not their primary function, and there is an Alcohol Beverage Control (ABC) manager on duty on the premises.
+(Code of Virginia § 40.1-100 and 3 VAC 5-50-40)

 Are there any restrictions on driving by employees under 18 years of age?

 Yes.
 If you’re under 18 you generally cannot be employed as a driver.
 (Code of Virginia § 40.1-100 (A)(7))

 However, those who are at least 17 years of age may drive automobiles or trucks on public roadways if:

 - the automobile does not exceed 6,000 pounds gross vehicle weight;